-Increases in MSS couples can mechanically explain the increased disassortativeness by birth country and race.
-However, it cannot explain increased assortative mating by education and age.
-Instead, this suggests that same-sex couples match more closely on education and age.
-If we think of couples as maximizing (market and home) income or creating household goods, then closer matching on education can indicate higher total production (Becker, 1974) or higher investment in household goods (like children) (Lafortune and Low, 2023).
+Moreover, if we think of couples as maximizing (market and home) income or creating household goods, then closer matching on education can indicate higher total production (Becker, 1973) or higher investment in household goods, such as children (Lafortune and Low, 2023).
 Thus, these pairings are of higher quality.